Kanton99/RecommendationEngine/README.md

 # Recommendation Engine

+##Requirements
+This API requires to be installed on a Linux distribution and to have Python3.6+ installed

+##Installation
+Clone the repository with ```git clone

 ## Usage
 Create an envirnoment, and start test_rest.py.
 Once it booted up to get a recommendation for a user, do a get call with this format
 ```